What is hypercalcemia?

 How can hypercalcemia be prevented?

 Hypercalcemia usually cannot be prevented.
 Because of this, it is good to know your family history as well as the symptoms to watch for.
-Women 50 and older should ask their doctor to check their blood calcium levels.
+You should have your calcium levels checked by your doctor.
 Also, ask your doctor before you take calcium or vitamin D supplements to be sure you really need them.

 What is the prognosis (outlook)?